dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 **Linking between notes**

-Really inuitive way of organizing and structuring relationships between notes.
-Typing `[[` will open a pop up to fuzzy seach over all your files to then link to it.
+Really intuitive way of organizing and structuring relationships between notes.
+Typing `[[` will open a pop up to fuzzy search over all your files to then link to it.
 Empty links are great too, new notes can be created this way.
+Also, navigating between notes with `Command+enter` is really useful.

 **Daily notes**